Skip to content

 • Humankind

-Our local safeguarding partnerships continue to share key messages with council staff and wider partners about modern slavery and human trafficking and in a variety of ways:
+Our local safeguarding partnerships continue to share key messages with our staff and wider partners about modern slavery and human trafficking and in a variety of ways:

 If you SEE IT, REPORT IT.
 If you are concerned that you, a child, or an adult may be a victim of modern slavery or human trafficking, TELL SOMEONE: